 In early 2018, Racheal opened the tour of her new one woman show ‘So Many Reasons’ at the Camden People’s Theatre as part of the feminist festival ‘Calm Down, Dear’.
-She saw out the year playing Natalie, in Mike Bartlett's new play Snowflake.
+She saw out the year playing Natalie, in the new Mike Bartlett's play; Snowflake.

-Racheal has recently wrapped on Treadstone; the television spin off from the Jason Bourne film series.
+Racheal also appears in TREADSTONE; the television spin off from the Jason Bourne film series.

 She also featured in Jason Lei Howden’s new film GUNS AKIMBO in which she plays opposite Daniel Radcliffe.
 Other recent film credits include Kenneth Branagh’s ARTEMIS FOWL and Steven Spielberg’s READY PLAYER ONE.
 Recent television credits include Nida Manzoor’s ENTERPRICE for BBC, Simon Amstell’s feature length documentary Carnage for BBC iPlayer and Andrea Harkin’s Come Home for BBC.

-Listed as one of The Guardians Theatre Stars of 2020 Racheal currently stars in Inua Ellam's production of Three Sisters at the National Theatre.
+Racheal was listed as one of The Guardians Theatre Stars of 2020 after starring in Inua Ellam's production of Three Sisters at the National Theatre.